Diana-Cl/Diana-Cl/docs/en/kms.md

 ::: tip Prerequisites

-- A stable internet connection.
+A stable internet connection.
-- Administrator privileges for CMD on your computer.
+-Administrator privileges for CMD on your computer.

 :::